alexandragrecu/AMSS-Project/README.md

 - Three Class Diagrams

-## Repository patterns
+## Design patterns
 The backend of the application was built in Node.js using the Express framework, the frontend in React.js and the database is a non-relational one - MongoDB.

-Repository patterns:
+Design patterns:
 - Middleware Pattern: We used this pattern [here](https://github.com/alexandragrecu/AMSS-Project/blob/main/backend/controllers/authController.js)
 - Singleton Pattern: We used this pattern [here](https://github.com/alexandragrecu/AMSS-Project/blob/main/backend/server.js)